vladislove2020/CDR_prediction/visualization_examples/pymol_vis/README.md

-PyMOL session files and automatically generated png files for:
+PyMOL automatically generated png files for:
 - a long CDRH3 example;
 - a short CDRH3 example;
 - a long CDRL3 example;